heptarch/heptarch.github.io/drafts/demon.md

 It is bleeding to death.

-Twelve flies break off from the swarm, forming an icosahedral web thousands of miles wide around the dying spider.
+Twelve flies break off from the swarm, forming an icosahedral web thousands of miles wide.
-It thrashes, lunges, tries to flee; the web quivers and the fly at each vertex strafes fluidly out of reach.
+The spider thrashes, lunges, tries to flee; the web quivers and the fly at each vertex strafes fluidly out of reach.
 Slowly, with ritual symmetry, they pull the web closed, folding up space as they go.
 From far off, a star winks out of existence.